readandprogress/reading.is-a.dev/_posts/Tech/2024-06-15-my-journey-in-computing-throughout-the-years.md

 Windows 7 was also pleasant to use.
 Even though I was already using Linux and enjoying it, I decided to stick with Windows 7 on this machine.
 I eventually installed Kubuntu, and it ran fantastically!

 ## 2014 - 2018 The Dark Era

 During late 2014 I moved over to Florida and with it I parted away with a lot of my stuff including my trusty HP, I didn't want to lug it all the way and it was already bit out of date anyways.

-This was what I called my *dark* era of computing since I effectively didn't have a computer until late 2018 making do with tablets and later a smartphone.
-Not the best of times for me personally either, it was a *dark* era indeed.
+This was what I called my _dark_ era of computing since I effectively didn't have a computer until late 2018 making do with tablets and later a smartphone.
+Not the best of times for me personally either, it was a _dark_ era indeed.

 ## 2018 - Current ASUS C101PA 3in1 Chromebook

 ![ASUS C101PA 3in1 Chromebook](https://lh3.googleusercontent.com/4eAyAEg0WARIV8_rxwL2uL4GxbMELhYA169Ty2lLgo7z9h8lIO9MccBPnst9m4ushBv9ytISgAg4wLUQawhLuONFSFfN2wGu7kS3Bg=s2048)
 _My current computer and my first Notebook PC!_

 By this time, I had gotten my first job at a Mexican restaurant and could afford to buy my own computer!
-After saving up all the earnings I could from tip-wage work, I was able to purchase a not very glamorous but good enough for me Chromebook!
+After saving up all the earnings I could from tip-wage work, I was able to purchase a not very glamorous but good enough for me Chromebook.

 It was the best for the price and very portable, something that I warmed up to as I grew up.
 All I needed was a device that allowed me to study, take notes, take tests, do some light coding, and light web browsing, and this small ASUS delivered that in spades!

 It's also a convertible, which makes it extra handy when laying on the bed or setting it up in tent mode, for example, in the kitchen!

 It packs a Hexacore Rockchip CPU, 4GB of RAM, 16GB eMMC, and runs Chrome OS.
 I know those are underwhelming specs, but it works for me.

 I have been feeling its age now that it's doesn't get any more updates (Auto-Update Expiry), and I tend to push its limits sometimes by running Linux apps on top of a container called Crostini, but it still has plenty of life in it.